linkedin/coral/README.md

 Build:

+**Please note that this project requires Python 3 and Java 8 to run.** Set `JAVA_HOME` to the home of an appropriate version and then use:

 ```bash
 ./gradlew clean build
 ```

-Please note that this project requires Python 3 and Java 8 to run.
-Either set `JAVA_HOME` to the home of an appropriate version and then use `./gradlew clean build` as described above, or set the `org.gradle.java.home` gradle property to the Java home of an appropriate version as below:
+or, set the `org.gradle.java.home` gradle property to the Java home of an appropriate version as below:
 ```bash
 ./gradlew -Dorg.gradle.java.home=/path/to/java/home clean build
 ```